markwalsh-liverpool/markwalsh-liverpool.github.io/_posts/2014-11-25-Ninject Asp.Net WebApi 2 Integration.md

             config.Routes.MapHttpRoute("DefaultApi", "api/{controller}/{id}", new {id = RouteParameter.Optional}
                 );

-            config.Services.Replace(typeof (IExceptionHandler), // Err I need to be inject my concrete type here??);
+            config.Services.Replace(typeof (IExceptionHandler), ***Err I need to be inject my concrete type here??**);
         }
     }
 {% endhighlight %}

-After much research, it doesn't appear people either use Ninject here or they don't document it...anyway, I decided to add a method to get the created kernel from the NinjectWebCommon class called *GetKernel*.
+After much research, it doesn't appear people either use Ninject here or they don't document it...anyway, I decided to add a method to get the created kernel from the NinjectWebCommon class called **GetKernel**.
 Please note that this snippet also includes the declaration for a NinjectDependencyResolver.

 {% highlight csharp %}
     public static class NinjectWebCommon